dac0d3/pythonWarriors/README.md

 # pythonWarriors
 COMP 380 Software Engineering Project

-Making sure that his is working.
+Make sure that this is working.